ABRaquel/cybersec/04-Linux-SysAdmin-Fundamentals/homework/README.md

 ### Bonus
 1. Command to install chkrootkit: `sudo apt install chkrootkit`

-2. Command to see documentation and instructions: `chkrootkit --help`
+2. Command to see documentation and instructions: `chkrootkit --help` or `man chkrootkit`

 3. Command to run expert mode: `chkrootkit -x`